smatechnologies/cegid-cbr-connector-docs/docs/installation.md

 The connector requires a SMA OpCon Windows Agent to provide the connection between Notification Manager in the OpCon System and the ServiceNow Connector software.

 ## Supported Software Levels
-The following software levels are required to implement this version (21.x.x) of the ServiceNow Connector.
+The following software levels are required to implement this version (21.x.x) of the Cegid-CBR Connector.

 - OpCon Release 19.0 or higher.
 - Embedded Java OpenJDK 8 (part of installation).